 The technology adoption lifecycle is a sociological model, originally developed by Joe M. Bohlen and George M. Beal in 1957 at Iowa State College.
-Its purpose was to track the purchase patterns of hybrid seed corn by farmers.
-Approximately six years later Everett Rogers broadened the use of this model in his book, Diffusion of Innovations.

 The technology adoption life cycle model describes the adoption or acceptance of a new product or innovation, according to the demographic and psychological characteristics of defined adopter groups.
 The process of adoption over time is typically illustrated as a classical normal distribution or "bell curve."
 The model indicates that the first group of people to use a new product is called "innovators," followed by "early adopters."
 Next come the early and late majority, and the last group to eventually adopt a product are called "laggards."

 When does your company typically adopt a new technology?

 If you’re an Early Adopter, you are willing to take calculated risks and place bets on new technology.
 This approach can prove to be very beneficial if you focus on software that is core to the operation of your business and is something that you feel can be a competitive differentiator.
 The ideal scenario for small business with limited resources is to find technologies that can be tested with low up-front costs.
 The evolution of the Saas model of software deployment has made it more feasible than ever before to take the approach of the Early Adopter in an effort to get a jump on the competition.

 Cheryl Currid, president of Currid and Company, a Houston-based IT consultancy, was quoted as saying “SMBs usually take the lead in adopting new technologies simply because there are not many management layers to slow down decision making.”
 Some SMB owners, Currid pointed out, are very technology-savvy, see the immediate benefit in a technology, and are able to move quickly to adopt it.